Ivan Dzerzhinsky

-Personal life and career
+Early life

 Born in Tambov, Dzerzhinsky had an extended formal background in music.
 He studied piano with Boleslav Yavorsky at the First Music Tekhnikum in Moscow between 1925 and 1929.
 Afterwards he spent 1930–31 at the Gnesin School as a composition student of Mikhail Gnessin.
 Two years at the Leningrad Central Music Tekhnikum followed.
 There he studied composition first with Gavriil Popov, then with Pyotr Ryazanov.
 He then proceeded to the Leningrad Conservatory for two years of study with Boris Asafyev.

+Musical career

-From 1936 Dzerzhinsky held important administrative positions in the Union of Soviet Composers as well as in party politics.
-In 1948 he was appointed to the central committee of the union.
+From 1936 Dzerzhinsky held important administrative positions in the Union of Soviet Composers as well as in CPSU party politics.
+In 1948 he was appointed to the Central Committee.
 At various times after 1946, he acted as a deputy to the Leningrad City Soviet.
-He died in Leningrad in 1978.